spectriclabs/georgio/README.md

 ## Great Circle

-To get the great circle distance between two points in meters, this function will use the IUGG mean Earth radius (same as geopy).
+To get the great circle distance between two points in meters, this function will use the IUGG mean Earth radius.

 ```python
 distance_in_meters = georgio.great_circle_distance(lon1, lat1, lon2, lat2)